MohamedxSalah/Vivaldi-Air/README.md

 # Vivaldi Air
-A fork of Operaldi, WITH BLUR and tweaks for horizontal tabs Aims at mimicking Opera Air aesthetics
+A fork of Operaldi
+That aims at mimicking Opera Air aesthetics

 Screenshots: